lucamug/elm-links/README.md

 The type of the record is:
 ```
 type alias Attributes =
-    { id : Id          -- The type constructor
+    { id : String      -- The type constructor
     , name : String    -- Name, usually the same as the type constructor
     , picture : String -- Picture that represent the keyword
     }